vnksnkr/remote-test-system/README.md

 ### Uploading the bitstream:

-There is a driver available to upload the generated bitstream to the  routing fabrics' (MachXO2) SRAM :
+There is a driver available to upload the generated bitstream to the  routing fabrics' (MachXO2) SRAM .
+To upload via the driver follow the instructions at :

 [https://github.com/Swaraj1998/axiom-beta-rfdev]()

-Remove the module before proceeding with the tests:
+After uploading the bitstream, remove the module before proceeding with the tests as JTAG is needed for communication:

 ```
 rmmod rfdev